Multicomponent superfluidity in two-color QCD at finite density at next-to-leading order: Next-to-Leading Order Lagrangian

-$D^{-1}$ is a $5\times 5$ matrix containing two separate inverse propagators: $D_{d}^{-1}$ is the inverse propagator associated with diquark fluctuations $\phi_{1}$ and $\phi_{2}$; similarly, $D_{\pi}^{-1}$ is the inverse propagator associated with the pion fluctuations. $\phi_{3}$ and $\phi_{4}$ represent the fluctuations of the charged pion fields and $\phi_{5}$ represents the fluctuations of the neutral pions. $p^{2}$ is the 4-momentum squared in Minkowski space.
+where $D^{-1}$ is a $5\times 5$ matrix containing inverse propagators for diquarks and pions: $D_{d}^{-1}$ is the inverse propagator associated with diquark fluctuations $\phi_{1}$ and $\phi_{2}$; similarly, $D_{\pi}^{-1}$ is the inverse propagator associated with the pion fluctuations. $\phi_{3}$ and $\phi_{4}$ represent the fluctuations of the charged pion fields and $\phi_{5}$ represents the fluctuations of the neutral pions. $p^{2}$ is the 4-momentum squared in Minkowski space.
 We note that due to the presence of cross terms in the $1-2$ and $3-4$ components of the inverse propagators, only $m_{5}$ is the (bare) mass of the neutral pion.